A Compositional Kernel Model for Feature Learning: Stationary Points and Irrelevant Feature Elimination

 The preceding results characterize the statistical behavior of global minimizers, providing conditions under which they eliminate irrelevant features and retain those that are predictive.
 However, in practice, such global minimizers may be computationally intractable—due to the nonconvexity of the objective, iterative algorithms are typically guaranteed to converge only to stationary points.
 This raises a fundamental question for feature learning: do stationary points preserve similar statistical structure, or are such guarantees unique to global optima?

-Unlike global minimizers, stationary points are more difficult to characterize, and analyzing them requires more delicate analytical techniques.
+Unlike global minimizers, stationary points are harder to characterize, and require more delicate analytical techniques.
 To proceed, we divide the analysis into two parts.
-This section focuses on the following question:
+This section addresses the following question:

 \begin{itemize} \item[($\mathsf{Q3}$)] \emph{Do stationary points eliminate irrelevant features?} \end{itemize}

 We provide a positive result: if the irrelevant features are Gaussian distributed, then every stationary point necessarily suppresses them—that is, any nonzero coordinate of a stationary point must correspond to a relevant feature for predicting the response.